 - Lacquer guitar finishes

 - Guitar finishes maintenance

 No matter what type of guitar you like.
 Most guitars have some thin coating around the body and the neck, known as a finish.
 It helps protect the guitar and dramatically enhances the instrument’s look, feelings, and sounds.

 Now, you may think that the type of finish on a guitar is a minuscule element in the grand scheme of things.
 And to be honest, you’re right.
 Countless other factors contribute more to a guitarist’s sound and the music-making process.

 But for the actual guitar nerds out there, every piece matters.
 Let’s compare the two most common electric guitar finishes, Nitrocellulose and Polyurethane.
 Let’s try to answer the question: Which is better?

 Nitrocellulose vs Nitrocellulose

-So, which is the better finish, Poly or Nitro.
-We’ll first need to understand exactly what a guitar finish is by design.
+So, which is the better finish, Poly or Nitro?
+We’ll first need to understand what a guitar finish is by design.
 To answer this question, let’s start at the start and work our way through.

 What is a guitar finish?

 A guitar finish is a synthetic material applied to the body of a guitar.
 It is used toward the end of the manufacturing process after carving and staining the wood.
-It’s applied to the body, back of the neck, and headstock on some models.
+Some models apply it to the body, back of the neck, and headstock.
 All finishes are relatively thin, adding a negligible thickness to the instrument.

 What is the purpose of guitar finishes?